Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other monthly debts have been paid.

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Qualification Calculator.

 Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+We'd be happy to help you pre-qualify to determine how large a mortgage loan you can afford.